paolo-caroni/ps3mca-ps1/README.md

 "ps3mca-ps1 s" for verify if is a original card.
 Some known bug (see doc/FAQ).<br>
 "ps3mca-ps1 r" for reading.<br>
 "ps3mca-ps1 w" for writing all memory card (WARNING need a write.mcd file), (see doc/FAQ).<br>
-"ps3mca-ps1 w 0 1023" for writing memory card from frame 0 to frame 1023 (but you can select all value from 0 to 1022 for first frame and from 1 to 1023 on last frame) (WARNING need a write.mcd file), (see doc/FAQ).<br>
+"ps3mca-ps1 w 0 1023" for writing memory card from frame 0 to frame 1023 (but you can select all value from 0 to 1023, first frame must be minor or at least equal to last frame) (WARNING need a write.mcd file), (see doc/FAQ).<br>

 ## Supported file